aakashj28/Movie-Finder/README.md

 ![fork](https://img.shields.io/github/forks/vngarg/Movie-Finder)

 # Movie-Finder
-1. For all the movie lovers who find very difficult to search for a movie to watch.
-No you can easily get all the latest and top movies, watch trailers and also see their cast and IMDB rating all at one place.
+1. For all the movie lovers who find difficult to search a movie to watch, Now you can easily get all the latest and top movies, watch trailers and also see their cast and IMDB rating, all at one place!
-2. Go to the end and download the APK for the Movie-Finder and enjoy the show.
+2. Scroll down and download the APK of the Movie-Finder and enjoy the show.

 ## App Demo
 ![App Demo](assets/recording/MovieFinderRecording.gif)